-(Scal)

 A. W. GLEASON.

 Notary Public.

 Hall's Catarrh Cure is taken internally

-and acts directly on the Llood and mucus surfaces of the system.
-Send for
+and acts directly on the Liood and mucous surfaces of the system.
+Send tor

-textimonials, free.
+testimonials, free.

 F. C. CHENEY & CO., Toledo, O.

 Sold by Druggists, 75c.

-Hall's Family Pills are the best,
+Sold by Druggists, 75c.
+Hall's Family Pills are the best.

-Why does nature put a head on a
+Why does nature put a head on a dude if it abhors vacuum.

-dude if it abhors vacuum.
-Beauty is Bood Deep.
+Beauty is Brood Deep.

-Heauty is Bood Deep.
 Clean blood means a clean skin.
 No beauty without it.
 Cascarets, Candy Cathartic cleans your blood and keeps it clean, by stirring up the lazy liver and driving all impurities from the body.
-Begin to-day to banish pimples, boils, blotches, blackheads, and that sickly billious complexion by taking Cascarets, beauty for ten cents.
-All druggists, satisfaction guaranteed, 16c, 25c, 59c.
+Begin to-day to banish pimples, boils, blotches, blackbeads, and that sickly billious complexion by taking Cascarets, beauty for ten cents.
+All druggists, satisfaction guaranteed, 10c, 25c, 50c.

-Why does nearly all the milk of human kindness taste of the can?

-To Cure Constipation Forever.
+Why does nearly all the milk of hu-To Cure Constipation Forever.

 Take Cascarets Candy Cathartic, 10c or 25c.
-If C.C.C. fail to cure, druggists refund money.
+If C.C.C. fail to cure druggists refund money.
 If all the good had not died young there would be a lot of cranky old people on earth today.

 TO CURE A COLD IN ONE DAY.
 Take Laxative Bromo Quin ne Tablets.
-All Druggists refund the money if it fails to cure Se In Chicago there is a hospital for sick and wounded birds.
+All Druggists refund the money if it fails to cure, 25c sick and wounded birds.
+I shall recommend Piso's cure for Consumption far and wide.-Mrs. Mulligan, Piumstead, Kent, England, Nov.
+8, 1895.